 1) JAMSO Blogs, yes you are already reading and have got this far, so it must be worth it!

 2) Gabe Zimmerman is the author of several books listed and remains a strong creator of content through.
 (No link provided as it was not a secure site)

 3) Yukai Chou is the top name in the industry.

 4) Andrejz Marczewski has a thorough list of articles published frequently

 5) Gamification nation produces short articles about the subject and always worth a short read.

 I would love to hear from you about which reads you prefer the most, which you find the most useful and most importantly – what is missing from this extensive list?

 We support companies and leaders blend the benefits of gaming strategy with business goals and objectives with a clear focus on metrics for performance measurement of progress.
 Contact us for clarification or answers to any of the questions you have outstanding within this new and rapidly changing motivational and developmental tool.

 Last note on our introductions.
 We have not read every book in this list.
 The introductions are based on a mix of our own reading experience, online-reviews, and book descriptions.
 No strict formula was used in the structure, rather a more natural flow of input and commentary.
-If you think something should be added or changed to this list then please drop a comment below.

 Share this to show the world that you support good reads.